vindar/ILI9341_T4/README.md

 - **vsync and screen tearing prevention.** This is the best part :-) The driver monitors the position of the current scanline being refreshed on the screen and orders the pixel updates so that they trail behind this scanline.
 This makes it possible to completely suppress screen tearing provided the update can be done in less than two refresh periods.
 In most cases, it is possible to reach a solid 45FPS (and more!) without any screen tearing, even with moderate spi speeds.

 - **Multiple buffering methods.** Support direct upload, double buffering and triple buffering configurations.
+Partial updates with direct or deferred redraw is also possible.

+- **Optimized for use with the LVGL library** Easy to integrate with the <a href="https://github.com/lvgl/lvgl">lvgl library</a>.
+Blazzingly fast (tear free!)
+GUI is obtained by using partial differential updates (and without requiring full double buffering - only 200KB of RAM needed).

 - **driver for XPT2046 touchscreen.** Some ILI9341 screens have an associated touchscreen.
 The driver can also manage this touchscreen on the same spi bus making sure there is no spi conflict.
-This simplifies the wiring since only one (or two) additional wires are needed to enable touch in that case.
+This simplifies the wiring since only one (or two when using touch interrupt) additional wires are needed to enable touch in that case.

 ## Warnings